Hi, Thank you so much for your interest.

 I am a sales and marketing person.
-I graduated business school in Arizona and had worked in fashion brand Markeing in Japan and came to Los Angeles and worked for 8 year in production management of Denim products.
-Now I am living here in NYC for 3 years to do marketing of housings/apartments.
+I graduated business school in Arizona and had worked in fashion brand Marketing in Japan and came to Los Angles and worked for 8 year in production management of Denim products.
+Now I am living here in NYC for 4 years to do marketing of housings/apartments.
 I had worked biggest agency in Manhattan and I experienced the whole Manhattan market and I moved to the biggest agency in Upper Manhattan to focus more in the area.

-NYC has very different housing situation.
+Speaking about apartments, NYC has quite different from others in housing.
 About 70% of people are renting apartments/houses.
-Manhattan is more extream and always has apartment shortage and rents are quite high.
+Manhattan is more extreme and always has apartment shortage and rents are quite high.

-1) You may not get all what you want (space, price and location) in NYC apartment.
+1) You may not get 100% of what you want (space, price and location) in NYC apartment.

-2) Many of apartments are rented in a few days, especially good deal.
+2) Many of apartments are rented in a few days, especially good deal (lower price).

 3) You may need an excellent broker (like me, hahaha) to help you to get nice apartment in a timely manner.

-4) Most of NYC landlords require tenent's annual income more than 40 times the rent and good credit score, if not, you will need guarantor(s) (co-signer) of 80 times the rent with good credit. - off course there are exceptions, but not many. if any problem, please let me know.
-I will try to find the way.
+4) Most of NYC landlords require tenant's annual income more than 40 times the rent and good credit score, if not, you will need guarantor(s) (co-signer) of 80 times the rent with good credit. - off course there are exceptions, but not many. if any problem, please let me know.
+I will try to find a way.

 1) You will need to decide what is more important for you (space, price and location).
-Most of major cities in US and overseas people commute longer hours compaired to Manhattan.
+Most of major cities in US and overseas people commute longer hours compared to Manhattan.
 If you go up the street, price goes down, space becomes larger.
-But you may think about the fact that from West 42nd to Dyckman only takes about 25 minutes by A train.
+But you may think about the fact that from West 42nd to Dyckman (W200) only takes about 25 minutes by "A" train.
 1 train about 28 minutes.
 Is it really to much time?
-Time is money, but rent for studio apartment in Midtown or Downtown is almost 2 or 3 bedroom in Upper Manhattan.
+Time is money, but rent for studio apartment in Midtown or Downtown is almost about that of 2 or 3 bedroom in Upper Manhattan.
 There are many safe and nice areas in Upper Manhattan as well.

-2) Prepair paperworks for application in your hand.
+2) Prepare paperwork for application in your hand.
 So that as soon as you see apartment, you can apply before somebody takes it.
-These are basic paperworks required by most of landlords: Employment varification letter (including position, duration and saraly), 3 recent pay stubs, 3 recent bank statements, 2 recent tax returns and a copy of photo ID and social security card.
+These are basic paperwork required by most of landlords: Employment verification letter (including position, duration and salary), 3 recent pay stubs, 3 recent bank statements, 2 recent tax returns and a copy of photo ID and social security card.

-3) I put actual photos taken by me.
-This is product marketing and I know the apartments and I always see most of apartments with my own eyes.
-If you explain to me exactly what you want, I will show you.
+3) I put actual apartment photos taken by me.
+This is product marketing and I know the apartments and I am always seeing most of apartments with my own eyes.
+If you explain to me exactly what you want, I will show you right away.

-I will give you good service to clients including discount broker fee expecially for those who come viewing prepaired such as paparworks and who know exactly what you want.
-(Remenber apartments are beeing rented very fast!!)
-These make my job easier and faster to find apartment and apply soonest, and more chance for you to get the apartment.
-So I will charge less.
-Does this work for you, then call me.
-Thank you so much!!
+I would like to give you excellent service to clients including discount broker fee especially for those who come viewing prepared such as paperwork and who know exactly what you want.
+(Remember apartments are being rented very fast!!)
+These make my job easier and faster to allocate apartment and apply soonest, and more chance for you to get desired apartment.
+Does this work for you?
+Then call me.
+Thank you again!!
 See you soon!!